-PRQ: ENG 131, ACC 122, CIS 110, Successful completion of any CCR course or qualifying placement score or exemption, or ENG 121, or department chair/advisor approval I. Addresses concepts of budgetary control as a matter of law and public administration theory.
+Prerequisite(s): ENG131, ACC 122, or ENG121

+Addresses concepts of budgetary control as a matter of law and public administration theory.
 Accounting principles and procedures necessary to implement budgetary controls for governmental units and other not-for-profit institutions and organizations are presented.